kwaldenphd/installing-wordpress/README.md

 -	Describe how the elements of the LAMP stack work together with self-hosted software
 -	Install and configure an FTP client on your Pi
 -	Build a website using WordPress

+## Acknowledgements

+This lab is based on the "Project 6: WordPress" project materials developed by [Lindsay K. Mattock](http://lindsaymattock.net/) for the the [SLIS 5020 Computing Foundations course](http://lindsaymattock.net/computingfoundations.html).

+# Getting Started With WordPress

 <p align="center"><a href="https://github.com/kwaldenphd/installing-wordpress/tree/master/images/image_1.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/installing-wordpress/tree/master/images/image_1.jpg?raw=true" /></a></p>